 The ICO guidance does not currently deal directly with internal contact tracing systems, but all of the above considerations would be relevant.
 Conducting a DPIA when designing the system may be a good way of ensuring that it is not unduly intrusive.
 Such a system will involve asking employees who have tested positive for Covid-19 for details of any colleagues with whom they have had recent close contact.
 Questions should be carefully designed to ensure that the employer does not gather more information than necessary.
 Employers will need to take care to limit access to the data so it is only seen by the staff responsible for running the internal contact tracing service.
 They will also need to ensure that appropriate privacy notice information is provided to all employees.

-3(a).
-Can and should we share details of employees who have confirmed or suspected Covid-19 with Public Health England and/or our local authority?
-(Last updated 25/09/2020)
+5. Can and should we share details of employees who have confirmed or suspected Covid-19 with Public Health England and/or our local authority?
+(Last updated 05/02/2021)

-Government guidance on working safely during Covid-19 states that if there is more than one case of Covid-19 associated with a workplace, the employer should contact their local Health Protection Team to report a suspected outbreak.
+The Government has produced ‘action cards’ that provide guidance on the steps to take in the event of cases of Covid-19 at the workplace and explain when an employer should contact their local Health Protection Team to report a suspected outbreak.
 If the local Health Protection Team declares an outbreak, the employer will be asked to record details of symptomatic staff and assist with identifying who they may have been in contact with.
 In addition, we are aware of some companies receiving letters from their local authority telling them that, as well as details of any confirmed cases, they must also share details of any suspected cases.
 This is said to be in order to facilitate contact tracing under the NHS Test and Trace service.

 Is the request genuine?

 As a preliminary point, it is worth noting that any employer that receives a request for disclosure of employees’ details should take steps to ensure that it is a genuine request from the local authority.
 They could, for example, get in touch with the authority using the contact details on its website to double check that it has indeed been sending out such requests.

 Have you conducted a DPIA?